gmasil/ChestSort/docs/readme.md

 ## Features

-With ChestSort you can assign a single or multiple materials to chests in Minecraft and the automatically insert items from your inventory.
-You can create special ChestSort signs with wich you can insert the items(s) in you hand into your warehouse by rightlicking it.
+With ChestSort you can assign a single or multiple materials to chests in Minecraft and then automatically insert items from your inventory.
+You can create special ChestSort signs with wich you can insert items from your hand into your warehouse by rightlicking.
 Additionally you can use a command to insert all matching items from your inventory into your warehouse, but you have to be near a ChestSort sign.

 There is a central warehouse for all players and each player can create their own individual warehouse.